alinabozynski/React_Portfolio/README.md

 Ensure all project dependencies are installed with `npm install`.\

+If you are running on Windows, go into the package.json script section and change the start script to `set PORT=5575 && craco start`.\

 Run the app on Localhost with: `npm run start`.\
-If you receive the error, 'Error: error:0308010C:digital envelope routines::unsupported' after the above command:
-* Unix: run `export NODE_OPTIONS=--openssl-legacy-provider`
-* Windows command prompt: `set NODE_OPTIONS=--openssl-legacy-provider`
-* Powershell: `$env:NODE_OPTIONS = "--openssl-legacy-provider"`
-If the above doesn't work, try to use the current LTS version from [Node.js](https://nodejs.org/en/download/releases).

 ### Run from Docker container
 Clone repository with directions above and navigate to the root directory.\